Brochure - Presentation of the college

 BEng.

 Developing vehicles and systems for atmospheric and space environments, Aeronautical Engineers have a thorough knowledge of aerodynamics, fluid dynamics, propulsion, aircraft performance, structures, materials, flight dynamics, control and navigation systems, and avionics.
 Working with highly interrelated systems, they understand all aspects of the project that make up the design of an air vehicle.
-Venturing into state-of-the-art technologies, they are at the forefront of exploring all possibilities to allow people and machines to travel faster and farther, or indeed more slowly, securely, stealthily, lethally or effectively both in the atmosphere and in space.
+Venturing into state-of-the-art technologies, they explore all possibilities to allow people and machines to travel faster and farther, or indeed more slowly, securely, stealthily, lethally or effectively both in the atmosphere and in space.

-The programme has a strong materials engineering component.
-Nuclear and environmental engineering are also included to reflect the spectrum of chemical engineering interests of value to the CAF and DND.
-In addition to the chemical engineering core, the programme places emphasis on the areas of corrosion, fuel cells, batteries, alloys, polymers, ceramics, composite development, explosives, combustion processes, nuclear energy applications and environmental stewardship.
+The programme has a strong materials engineering and chemical process design components.
+Nuclear and Environmental Engineering are also included to reflect the spectrum of chemical engineering interests valuable to the CAF and DND.
+In addition to the Chemical Engineering core courses, the programme places emphasis on the areas of corrosion, fuel cells, batteries, alloys, polymers, ceramics, composite development, explosives, combustion processes, nuclear energy applications, renewable products, and environmental stewardship.
+The programme also highlights the contribution to sustainable development.

-Discipline involves knowledge of the theories and principles of mathematics, science, electronics and engineering to develop an understanding of analog, digital, control and electromagnetic/optical design principles.
-Officer cadets / naval cadets studying within the programme will build their knowledge of one of the following streams: Power and Control, or Communications and Electronics.
+The discipline involves knowledge of the theories and principles of mathematics, science, electronics and engineering to develop an understanding of analog, digital, control and electromagnetic/optical design principles.
+N/OCdts studying within the programme will build their knowledge of one of the following streams: Power and Control, or Communications and Electronics.
 Electrical Engineers are involved in the development of smart grids for the delivery of reliable energy, advanced telecommunications networks, and the development of electric vehicles and robotics.

-Mechanical Engineers are innovators, focusing on the analysis, design, manufacturing and maintenance of items of all sizes which extend human physical abilities, from nano-machines to large manufacturing plants.
-With a solid understanding of mechanics, kinematics, thermodynamics, fluid mechanics, materials science, control systems, and energy, they possess problem solving skills which are required to tackle today’s challenging technical problems.
+Mechanical Engineers are innovators, focusing on the analysis, design, manufacturing and maintenance of items of all sizes, which extend human physical abilities, from nano-machines to large manufacturing plants.
+With a solid understanding of mechanics, kinematics, thermodynamics, fluid mechanics, materials science, control systems, and energy, they possess problem-solving skills, which are required to tackle today’s technical problems.
 They work in a team environment, with solid leadership and communications skills, in all levels of industry, public service and military organizations.

 BSc (Honours) or BSc - Double Honours, Majors and Minors are possible

 Chemistry provides a basic building block for a broad understanding of the world around us.
 The principles and chemical properties learned will pervade every aspect of one’s personal and professional life.
 The Department of Chemistry and Chemical Engineering offers a BSc in Chemistry covering fundamental aspects of the chemical sciences, with applications related to the military, nuclear science, the environment, and materials.
-Officer cadets / naval cadets also have the option to specialize in Life Sciences (courses geared towards chemical biology) and/or Environmental Sciences by taking advantage of our two available Minors.
+N/OCdts also have the option to specialize in Life Sciences (courses geared towards chemical biology) Environmental Sciences and/or Chemical, Biological, Radiological and Nuclear Warfare (CBRN) by taking advantage of our three available Minors.

 Physics intersects with many interdisciplinary areas of research, and its boundaries are not rigidly defined.
 Physicists make significant contributions through advances in new technologies that arise from theoretical and experimental advances.